Federal Heroin Defense Lawyer in Los Angeles

 Given how extreme are the potential punishments under federal law for the manufacture, sale, or distribution of heroin, it is critical that you work with an experienced federal heroin defense lawyer who has local expertise in federal courts.
 Whether your situation involves the DEA, FBI, or ICE, or whether you may only be a “witness” in a heroin case, or have been accused of being more actively involved in a federal heroin conspiracy, the Law Offices of Jerod Gunsberg will aggressively defend any heroin-related charge based on our extensive experience in Federal court.

-For a free and confidential consultation, call Los Angeles drug crimes defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
+For a confidential consultation, call Los Angeles drug crimes defense attorney Jerod Gunsberg at (323) 633-3423 or get in touch via the secure contact form on this page.
 Help is available 24 hours a day, 7 days a week.